OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 **Building an evaluation environment**

-We strongly recommend you evaluate OpenNebula by following our :ref:`Quick Start Guide <quick_start>`.
-The Guide will walk you through a set of tutorials that start at :ref:`installing an OpenNebula Front-end <try_opennebula_on_kvm>`, continue with :ref:`deploying an Edge Cluster on AWS <first_edge_cluster>`, then a :ref:`WordPress appliance <running_virtual_machines>` and finally a :ref:`Kubernetes cluster <running_kubernetes_clusters>`, all using the Sunstone web UI.
-This is the quickest way to familiarize yourself with OpenNebula since most tutorials take under ten minutes to complete.
+To evaluate OpenNebula, we strongly recommend that you follow our :ref:`Quick Start Guide <quick_start>`.
+The Guide will walk you through a series of tutorials to progressively build infrastructure.
+All tutorials use the Sunstone UI, and most take under ten minutes to complete.

+Following the Guide, you can quickly and easily:

+  * :ref:`Install an OpenNebula Front-end <try_opennebula_on_kvm>`, then use that Front-end to
+  * :ref:`Deploy an Edge Cluster <first_edge_cluster>`, where you will
+  * :ref:`Deploy a Virtual Machine <running_virtual_machines>`, and finally
+  * :ref:`Deploy a Kubernetes cluster <running_kubernetes_clusters>`.

+The Quick Start Guide is by far the fastest way to familiarize yourself with OpenNebula.

 **Setting up a production environment**

 If you are interested in building a production environment, then :ref:`Cloud Architecture Design <intro>` is a good resource to explore and consider the available options and choices.

 Remember that if you need our support at any time, or access to our professional services or to the **Enterprise Edition**, you can always `contact us <https://opennebula.io/enterprise>`__.

 .. |image1| image:: /images/overview_key-features.png
   :width: 70%